 Google Analytics Tips for Public Relations

 Bill Gates once said, “If I was down to my last dollar, I would spend it on public relations.”
 If the richest man on earth says this, then I believe that public relations must hold a lot of power when it comes to managing a business.
-Public relation has gone through a lot of change over the years.
-Proper execution of PR activities has helped brands reach greats heights and is believed to be the most positive strategy for your brand.
-But if you are one of those who like everything checked and measured, you can now use Google Analytics to measure your PR activities’ success.
+Public relation has gone through a lot of changes over the years.
+Proper execution of PR activities have helped brands reach great heights and is believed to be the most positive strategy for your brand.
+If you are one of those who like everything checked and measured, you can now use Google Analytics to measure your PR activities’ success.
 Let’s see how it is done.

 Working on Google Analytics provides you with the liberty of adding notes and annotation for particular events.
 You can use this feature to record dates of press releases, earned coverage, blog posts, etc. This tool can be of great help in checking if your marketing efforts are working smooth together and if your combined efforts are getting the desired results.

 If you want to know which of your outlets are bringing actual profit, you can take the help of Google Analytics.
 Apart from this Google Analytics also provides you information regarding which social media platforms are directing audience back to your website for additional information.
 Having traffic coming from a variety of sources is always good for your website.
 You can also ensure that your website receives a sufficient mix of organic and search traffic, to protect the site’s algorithm in case a search engine changes its algorithm.

 When you are planning a strategy, it is important that you know if you are addressing an existing group of audience or approaching a new one.
 Having a fair understanding of the metrics and the reports can help you in determining if your content is doing any good or not in both the cases.